2nd Quarter GDP is expected to rise around 4.0%. GDP is still expected to grow 2.8% in 2018

-Q&A with Chief Investment Strategist of BBVA Compass Global Wealth, Dan Davidson and BWS2 Investment Strategist, Anne-Joëlle Viguier-Galley
+Q&A with Chief Investment Strategist for BBVA Compass Global Wealth, Dan Davidson and Chief of Equity and Alternative Investments for BBVA Wealth Solutions, Anne-Joëlle Viguier-Galley

 This material contains forward looking statements and projections.
 There are no guarantees that these results will be achieved.